bentonwong/bentonwong.github.io/_posts/2018-03-31-implementing_memoization_in_ruby.markdown

 end
 ```

-Memoization can be easily applied here:
+To speed things up, memoization can be easily applied here:

 ```
 def fib(n, memo={})